dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 ### State machine

 Rewriting the state machine in some lower level language would be fine.
-Ideally this would be in a language that was easy for people to maintain, (Cython?) but we may also consider making a more firm interface here that would allow other groups to experiment safely.
+Ideally this would be in a language that was easy for the current maintainer community to maintain, (Cython?) but we may also consider making a more firm interface here that would allow other groups to experiment safely.

 There are some advantages to this (more experimentation by different groups) but also some costs (splitting of core efforts and mismatches for users).